 Try it in your daily coffee or tea to adjust to the taste.

 Grass fed beef contains a higher ratio of Omega 3-6 acids than regular beef, to reduce inflammation and flood skin with moisture.
 Packed with protein, the best grass-fed beef is the leanest, so choose cuts with less fat.
+Carnivore Style has a long list of places where you can get grass fed beef.
 Protein is the building block of collagen and elastin tissue.

 If you eat a medium sized kiwi, you will be taking in 120% if your daily vitamin C intake, a key ingredient for smooth, glowing skin.
 Vitamin c helps reduce dehydration, stimulate cells and inturn give you less wrinkles.